fgfobdpqjs/EatKunGai1/README_EN.md

 ## Others

-This project is licensed under the [BSD 3-Clause License](https://raw.githubusercontent.com/fgfobdpqjs/EatKunGai1/refs/heads/main/LICENSE).
+This project is licensed under the [BSD 3-Clause License](https://raw.githubusercontent.com/fgfobdpqjs/EatKun/refs/heads/main/LICENSE) and [Creative Commons Attribution 4.0 International Public License](https://raw.githubusercontent.com/fgfobdpqjs/EatKun/refs/heads/main/LICENSE-text).
 When using this project, please acknowledge the original author and do not publish under the original author's name.